 But for diehard followers of the bard, Oregon Shakespeare Festival, goes on nearly year-round in Ashland, four and a half hours south of Portland.

 Portland Playhouse undertakes critically acclaimed modern works, especially though not exclusively about the African American experience.
-The “Milagro” or Miracle Theatre Group gives voice to the pan-Latino experience with bilingual productions, and sometimes hosts productions from the Jewish Theater Collaborative.
+The “Milagro” or Miracle Theatre Group gives voice to the pan-Latino experience with bilingual productions.

 Small and emerging theaters